jduimovich/crda-scan/README.md

 You can find the [CRDA CLI here !](https://github.com/fabric8-analytics/cli-tools/releases/tag/v0.0.1)

 To use it, use `jduimovich/crda-sarif-poc@main` in a workflow, as per this yaml.
-This demo will only check checks package.json.
+This demo will only check package.json but the CLI will check other formats.

 ```
 - name: Run CRDA and Convert to Sarif